 Access to cloud storage is only permitted with specific authorisation and approval from the SIRO or equivalent.

-Capturing Images of Patients
+Capturing Images of Patients and Staff

-Images of patients must not be taken on personal cameras, computers or mobile phones by any staff member or visitor.
+Images of patients and of staff must not be taken on personal cameras, computers or mobile phones by any staff member or visitor.

-Doing so seriously risks breaching patient confidentially and consent, as well as breaching the law on data protection and human rights
+Doing so seriously risks breaching patient and staff confidentiality and the consent process, as well as breaching the law on data protection and human rights

-If you need an image for clinical reasons, contact Medical Photography or X- ray out of hours.
+For a patient if you need an image for clinical reasons, contact Medical Photography or X- ray out of hours.

 Patient Capturing Images